ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

-# Mix OAuth2 Client and Resource-Server Configurations in a Single Application
+# Mix OAuth2 Client and Resource Server Configurations in a Single Application
-The aim here is to **configure a Spring back-end as both OAuth2 client and resource-server while allowing users to authenticate among a list of heterogeneous trusted authorization-servers**: a local Keycloak realm as well as remote Auth0 and Cognito instances.
+The aim here is to **configure a Spring back-end as both OAuth2 client and resource server while allowing users to authenticate among a list of heterogeneous trusted authorization-servers**: a local Keycloak realm as well as remote Auth0 and Cognito instances.

 ## 1. Preamble
 We'll define two distinct and ordered security filter-chains: